-NOTE: The example uses twitter bootstrap v2.3.1.
-I am going to update the code to Twitter Bootstrap 3.
-Subscribe to the mailing list in order to be notified when the new version will be available.
+NOTE: The example uses twitter bootstrap v3.0.3 (in the patch there is also the code to use it with twitter bootstrap v2.3.1).
+I am going to update periodically the code.
+Subscribe to the mailing list in order to be notified when a new version will be available.

 I promise that I won’t sell your email or send you spam

-Download the complete code example using the button below.
+Download the full code example from github or using the button below.